rezarahem/jupiter-core/README.md

    This command opens a file called `authorized_keys` in a text editor.

-   Add the public ssh key to `authorized_keys` with nano text editer.
+   Add the public ssh key to `authorized_keys` with nano text editor.
 Then save the file with `ctrl+x` followed by `Y` and finally `enter`.

-   Now you ssh key is ready. next time you login, you don't need to enter you password.
+   Now your ssh key is ready. next time you log in, you don't need to enter your password.

 4. **Disable Login with Password (Optional)**

+   ...

 5. **Setup CI/CD With Github Action**